ahmad-maqsood/Learning-Management-System-CPP/README.md

 ## License

-This project is provided as-is for educational purposes at FAST-NUCES.
+This project is provided as-is for educational purposes at University of Agriculture, Faisalabad.
 See individual file headers for authorship details.

 ---